 In the end, it turned out to be an even better two-week trip than we'd imagined, flush with a diversity of experiences and destinations which belied the relatively short amount of time we had.
 Despite the ground we'd covered and all that we'd experienced, we never felt rushed.

 Trains, tea gardens and treks.
-Here are the best experiences from our Sri Lanka two-week itinerary.
+Here are the best experiences from our Sri Lanka travels and two-week itinerary.

-19 Things to Do and Places to Visit in Sri Lanka
+Sri Lanka Travel Guide: 19 Things to Do and Places to Visit

 1. Take the train in Sri Lanka – again and again and again